public-key-cryptography/public-key-editor/README.md

 	ciphers.
 The composite key is then used to initialize a hash function that generates another one-time pad for the message encryption.

-	The public keys are based on the Diffie-Hellman ciphers  Y = A X,  Y = X A X,  Y = A1^x1 A0 A2^x2 (mod p) where A, A0, A1, A2, and p are public parameters and x1, x2, x, and X are private keys.
+	The public keys are based on the Diffie-Hellman ciphers  Y = A X,  Y = X A X,  Y = x A1^x1 A0 A2^x2 (mod p), where A, A0, A1, A2, and p are public parameters and x1, x2, and X are private keys.
 The equations use polynomials, vectors, matrices, cubes, and tesseracts.
 The vector cross product cipher Y = A (x) X,  E = Y * K uses a parallelogram as a public key and a parallelepiped as a shared secret key or key agreement.
 The matrix product cipher  Y  = |A1|X1| uses 2-dimensional arithmetic which multiplies from left to right and from top to bottom. |X2|    The matrix polynomial discrete log cipher uses Y = A^x C B^x + ... + A^0 C B^0 (mod p).
 These equations were selected for public key